 Born in Moscow in 1984, his career began when he met his first clarinet teacher Vladimir Ferapontov at the Moscow Central Music School.
 In 2001 he entered the Moscow State Conservatory in the class of Victor Petrov.
 Dmitry has been a member of the Vladimir Spivakov Foundation since he was 15 years old and regularly performs in the most prestigious concert halls in Moscow and St. Petersburg.
 He has won several competitions, including the Rosanov International Clarinet Competition 2000.

 In 2002, he was accepted to the Royal Academy of Music in London and was awarded a scholarship for six years.
 During his studies, he won the prestigious Geoffrey Hawks Clarinet Competition, the John Solomon Prize, the coveted Yamaha Scholarship in Europe, and several chamber prizes: Max Pirani, John Ireland and Nickolas Blake.

-In 2004, he participated with Milos Milivojevic in the world premiere of Invocation, by Elena Firsova, for clarinet and classical accordion at the Oxford Chamber Music Festival.
-In July 2007, he performed Steve Reich's New York Counterpoint at the Cheltenham Festival.
-He is currently the guest of many festivals such as Montreux-Vevey, Aix-en-Provence, Verbier and the one of Dvořák in Prague.
+In 2004, he participated with Milos Milivojevic in the world premiere of Elena Firsova's Invocation for clarinet and classical accordion at the Oxford Chamber Music Festival.
+In July 2007, he performed Steve Reich's 'New York Counterpoint' at the Cheltenham Festival.
+In 2010, he won the First Grand Prize in the Claude Debussy International Competition.

-Since 2011, Dmitry Rasul-Kareyev has been playing a German Wurlitzer clarinet.
-That same year, the Royal Academy of Music in London awarded him the title of Associate.
+Since 2011 he has been playing on a German Wurlitzer clarinet.
+In the same year, he was awarded the title of Associate by the Royal Academy of Music of London.